You are leaving our Website

 - Creative contract design for mutual value creation

-- Negotiating with multiple parties: procurement, IT management, finance, external providers
+- Negotiating with multiple parties: Procurement, IT Management, Finance, external vendors

-- Understanding the negotiation center as a steering instrument for complex negotiation processes
+- Understanding the Negotiation Center as control instrument for complex negotiation processes

 - Internal coalitions and external influence

-- Final simulation based on a real IT procurement scenario
+- Final simulation based on real IT procurement scenario

-- Full team negotiation with preparation, execution, and outcome analysis
+- Complete team negotiation with preparation, execution and results analysis

-- Personal development plan: the three most important levers for your own negotiation practice
+- Personal development plan: the three most important levers for own negotiation practice

 Objectives: